preethy-ak/chat-metrics/README.md

-Lazada, Shopee, and TikTok chat performance exports — with seller-wise, merchant-ID-wise, and overall views, MoM/WoW summaries, filtered/full report downloads, a manual Chrome-extension sync check with email alert, an optional TC Usage Summary upload (Total TC Replies / MP Replies / TC Reply % / MP Reply %), and Guided Revenue converted to USD across the multiple local currencies in the data.
+Lazada, Shopee, and TikTok chat performance exports — with seller-wise, merchant-ID-wise, and overall views, MoM/WoW summaries, filtered/full report downloads, a manual Chrome-extension sync check with email alert, an optional TC Usage Summary upload (Total TC Replies / MP Replies / Total Seller Replies / TC Reply % / MP Reply %), and Guided Revenue converted to USD across the multiple local currencies in the data.

 **Everything lives in one file, `app.py`.** Data loading, metrics, the email alert, and the UI are all inlined into that single script on purpose — no